Thursday, 28 May 2026

 Tirumala Tirupati venkateswara swamy darshan

 This was my third visit to Tirupati.
 The first was after my marriage where we hardly had any time to know what was happening around us.
-The second was for the 'mundan' ceremony (of giving the birth hair to the Lord) of my first child and that too passed away with little time to understand the setting.
-This third visit of mine for the 'mundan' ceremony of my second child was far more enlightening.
-To begin with, I was amazed by the scale and the grandeur of the entrance to the abode.
+The second was for the mundan ceremony of my first child and that too passed away with little time to understand the setting.
+This third visit of mine for the mundan ceremony of my second child was far more enlightening.
+To begin with, I was amazed by the scale and grandeur of the entrance to the abode.

-Inside the line there was a fair amount of pushing and pulling but once we entered the temple the rush was too much.
+Inside the queue there was a fair amount of pushing and pulling, but once we entered the temple the rush became overwhelming.
 The day I went I realised how stampedes take place during religious processions.
-It was totally mindless of the people because they waited in the queue for 7-10 hours but they could not wait another 5-10 minutes for the people in front to have a peaceful darshan and they themselves have the same.
-However, such common sense like someone said is not very common and therefore the stampede like situation continued right into the sanctum sanctorum from where the Temple ushers took over in moving crowds forward.
+People who had waited for seven to ten hours could not wait another few minutes for peaceful darshan.

-The Sight of the Lord was divine and I was mesmerised for that few seconds I could manage to stand in front of him.
+The sight of the Lord was divine and I was mesmerised for the few seconds that I could stand before Him.

 All in all, I returned from this trip as a happy man.
-Whatever little misconceptions that I had about mal practices in Tirupati management were reasonably dispelled by what I observed this time, atleast in the events that concern a common man (as I am not enlightened enough to comment on bigger games played there).
-I sure look forward to my next trip...
+Whatever little misconceptions I had about malpractices in Tirupati management were reasonably dispelled by what I observed during this visit.
+I certainly look forward to my next trip.

 Monday, 21 January 2019